Asking for and Giving Directions in French

 - The typical replies in French that you’ll receive from the people willing to help you

-- A video to watch to listen on the pronunciation of the directions in French
+- A video to watch to listen to the pronunciation of the directions in French

 - A treasure map to practice and evaluate how much vocabulary you retained from this lesson